badal-io/airflow2-local-ci-cd/README.md

 <br/>

-## 4. First-time initialization and run
+## 4. First-time initialization and service start:

   - 4.1 Open a terminal and run the following commands (use <ins>`sudo`</ins> before the command for <ins>GCP Cloud Shell</ins> and <ins>Windows WSL</ins> VMs):